 All aircraft fuel systems must have some form of fuel quantity indicator.
 These devices vary widely depending on the complexity of the fuel system and the aircraft on which they are installed.
 Simple indicators requiring no electrical power were the earliest type of quantity indicators and are still in use today on light aircraft.
 However, as aircraft grew larger it was necessary to have remote reading gauges.
-Another consequence of large aircraft was that fuel tanks may be distributed around the aircraft in the wings and fuselage and it is necessary to balance the quantity to maintain the aircraft trim.
+Another consequence of large aircraft was that fuel tanks may be distributed around the aircraft trim.
 Yet another more sophisticated use of the fuel is to act as a heat sink to absorb kinetic heating from the structure and to dissipate heat generated by the air-conditioning and hydraulic systems.